chalk-ai/examples/ecommerce/README.md

 ## 2. Track User Seller Interactions

-Add user seller interactions and use a resolver to identify the number of interactions that have occurred between a user and a seller.
+Add interaction data and identify the number of interactions that have occurred between users and sellers.

 **[2_interactions.py](2_interactions.py)**